 In 2013, the Scottish Government’s 5 year tobacco control strategy, Creating a Tobacco-Free Generation, set a target to reduce smoking prevalence in Scotland to 5% or less by 2034.
 The Strategy sets out a range of measures to support young people to choose not to smoke, to protect people from second hand smoke and continue to support those who do smoke to quit.
 The actions taken by the Scottish Government to tackle the harm caused by tobacco include legislation to prohibit smoking in public places which came into effect in March 2006, raising the age of sale for tobacco from 16 to 18 in 2007, implementation of a tobacco retail register in 2011, a ban on self-service sales from vending machines in 2013, and the introduction of a tobacco display ban in shops from 2013.

-The chart below shows the trend in proportion of adults saying they smoke between 1999 and 2014.
-Smoking prevalence has declined from 31% of adults in 1999 to 20%in 2013.
-The decrease in smoking prevalence between 2013 and 2014, from 23% to 20%, is the sharpest year-to-year change in the time series.
+The chart below shows the trend in proportion of adults saying they smoke between 2003 and 2015.
+Smoking prevalence has declined from 31% of adults in 2003 to 21% in 2015.

 View chart data

 Source: Scottish Health Survey